ministryofjustice/moj-frontend/docs/style-guide.md

 ### release dates

-The phrase ‘release dates’ is used to describe a number of key dates in a prisoner's sentence.
+The phrase 'release dates' is used to describe a number of key dates in a prisoner's sentence.
 It includes the dates when their sentence and licence periods expire, and the estimated dates that they will be released from prison.

 There are many different types of release date.
 For example, prisoners who are eligible for home detention curfew, will get a Home detention curfew eligibility date (HDCED).
 These dates can also change, depending on the circumstances and eligibility of the person in prison.
 You should consider whether you need to refer to a specific release date if referencing it in your service.